 ./configure

-An error message saying fatal: No names found, cannot describe anything
+An error message saying fatal: No names found, cannot describe anything may appear during the configuration.
+This error message can be ignored.

 Lastly, the following commands should be executed to compile the source code and to install it.